OriBloch/Safe-Journey/README.md

 - **Route Calculation with Google Maps:** Utilizing the Google Maps API, Safe Journey calculates and analyzes multiple routes between the specified points.

-- **Safety Scoring Algorithm:** Ori Bloch has devised an innovative algorithm that strategically creates midpoints along each route, assigning safety scores to evaluate the risk level at different locations.
+- **Safety Scoring Algorithm:** Innovative algorithm that strategically creates midpoints along each route, assigning safety scores to evaluate the risk level at different locations.
 The cumulative scores aid in selecting the safest route available.

 - **Interactive Map with Accident Data:** Safe Journey generates an interactive map showcasing accidents and color-coded route points to indicate safe and potentially dangerous locations.